 The spider symbol reminds us that we need to be aware of our behaviors and behave rationally to build a good web.
 Another aspect associated with spiders is the concept of infinity.
-This is due to the fact that spiders have 8 eyes and 8 legs.
+This is because spiders have 8 eyes and 8 legs.
 The number 8 is the infinity symbol rotated 90º.

 This insect also relates to cycles, the passage of time, and evolution.
 Some of the concepts associated with the spider are progress, femininity, cycle, rebirth, death, creation, protection and destiny.
-If you feel a connection with this creature, you might want to know which deities are associated with spiders.
+If you feel connected with this creature, you might want to know which deities are associated with spiders.

-3 Poweful Deities That are Associated with Spiders
+3 Amazing Deities That are Associated with Spiders